Lawyers Financial is a trademark of CBIA.

 - (c) Improve the content of our website.

-“Persistent” cookies are more permanent bits of information that are placed on the hard drive of a visitor’s computer and stays there unless it is deleted.
-Persistent cookies store information on a visitors computer for a number of purposes, such as retrieving certain information previously provided (e.g., passwords), helping to determine what areas of the website visitors find most valuable, and customizing the website based on visitor preferences.
+“Persistent” cookies are more permanent bits of information that are placed on the hard drive of a visitor’s computer and stay there unless they are deleted.
+Persistent cookies store information on a visitor’s computer for a number of purposes, such as retrieving certain information previously provided (e.g., passwords), helping to determine what areas of the website visitors find most valuable, and customizing the website based on visitor preferences.

 The ‘get a quote’ sections of our website can be used to request a quote or more information about our sponsored products and plans.
 In order to respond to your inquiry, this section requires you to provide certain personal information.
-This information is forwarded to a partner or advisor in your area and is not retained by CBIA.
+This information is forwarded to one of our Partners in your area and is not retained by us.

 In the event of questions about:

-- (ii) our collection, use, management or disclosure of Personal Information; or
+- (b) our collection, use, management or disclosure of Personal Information; or